PennLINC/thalamocortical_development/index.md

 <br>
 # CODE DOCUMENTATION

-The analytic and statistical workflow implemented in this research is described below and links to all corresponding code on github are provided.
-This workflow begins with creation of an atlas of human thalamocortical connections, preprocessing and reconstruction of PNC and HCPD diffusion MRI data, generation of individual-specific thalamocortical connections, quantification and harmonization of thalamocortical connectivity metrics, and examination of group-level and individual-level thalamocortical anatomy characteristics.
-The workflow continues with the fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment and analyses aimed at characterizing thalamocortical structural connectivity development and its influence on hierarchical cortical development and organization along the sensorimotor-association axis.
+The analytic and statistical workflow implemented in this research is described below; links to corresponding code on github are provided.
+This workflow begins with creation of an atlas of human thalamocortical connections.
+It continues with preprocessing and reconstruction of PNC, HCPD, and HBN diffusion MRI data, generation of individual-specific thalamocortical connections in youth datasets, and quantification and harmonization of thalamocortical connectivity metrics.
+It then transitions to fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment and describes analyses aimed at characterizing thalamocortical structural connectivity development and its influence on hierarchical cortical development along the sensorimotor-association axis.
 <br>

 ### Creation of an Atlas of Human Thalamocortical Connections (HCP-Young Adult)